Review | ‘Murder on Eridanos’ DLC is ‘Outer Worlds’ at its comedic best

 Combat isn’t too different from “The Outer Worlds” as a whole, but there are some small tweaks, including three new science weapons to find and use.
 Science weapons — which are special weapons that have a wacky function, like shrinking down an opponent — are entertaining, and one of the new ones is used mostly outside of combat.
 Called the discrepancy amplifier, this tool is “The Outer World’s” version of a technologically advanced magnifying glass that can perceive the past and future.

-“It’s more like a science device, using mathematical equations to try and predict the outcome of the universe,” co-game director Megan Starks said.
+“It’s more like a science device, using mathematical equations to try and predict the outcome of the universe,” Starks said.
 “If there was a blood pool that existed and someone’s mopped it up and it’s no longer visible to the naked eye, you can actually look into the short-term past and see that it was there.”

 The discrepancy amplifier can talk, and it guides you in a monotone, robotic voice, not unlike ADA (your spaceship’s sentient A.I.) or your robot party member S.A.M.
 It gives you baseline information, often in a comedically obvious fashion, such as, “This person is most definitely dead!
 But recently, they were still alive!”
 It’s also useful for collecting clues and following tracks.
 It introduces a new way to interact with the world, letting you analyze clues and collect data.